robang74/redfishos/forum/quick-start-guide.md

 - `SMS` : Allow
 - `Spoof package signature` : Allow

-Then open the `microG Service Core` and in the *self-check* page, accept for all.
-If you wish, add a Google account, accept the device registration at Google and set to ON about the Cloud Messaging (aka push notification).
+Then open the `microG Service Core` and, in the *self-check* page, accept for all.
+If you wish, add a Google account, accept the device registration at Google, and set the Cloud Messaging (aka push notification) to ON.
 Now, you are back on Android and ready to run many apps developed for that OS.

 ---